Sara-Tucker/cplusplus-notes/basics.md

 	std::cout << "Hello World!" << std::endl;
 }
 ```
-`#`  - preprocessor directive
+\#  - preprocessor directive<br>
-:: - scope resolution operator that allows look-ups for objects by name within a namespace.
+:: - scope resolution operator that allows look-ups for objects by name within a namespace.<br>
 << - the stream 'insertion operator', which inserts an object into the stream object. "stream << content"

 <br>